TristanTruxal/The-Number-Game/README.md

 **How to start**
 1. **Start the server:** Run the 'server.py -p 8080' script.
-2. **Connect clients:** Click on the link to the server which can be found in the report directory.
+2. **Connect clients:** Click on the link to the server which can be found in the report directory inside report.log.
 3. **Play the game:** Enter the queue and when matched Players take turns choosing a number for the opponent to try and guess from 1 to 10.
 The player to guess the opponents number first win or the opponent wins if the player runs out of rounds.

 **Technologies used**